 The direct current (DC) needs to be converted into alternating current (AC), that can be used for domestic building.
 The conversion is achieved through an inverter that is one of the main components of Solar PV system.

-If you are interested in finding more information on solar panels regarding their installation or cost, just fill out the form at the top of this page and we'll make sure to provide you with quotes from our trusted suppliers.
+If you are interested in finding more information on solar panels regarding their installation or cost, just fill in the form at the top of this page and we'll make sure to provide you with quotes from our trusted suppliers.
 This way you will be able to save time on research and be able to make a quick and easy decision.